What can I eat after a dental implant treatment? Recipes and advice

 • Butter

-• Topings we like (ham, pineapple, bacon, tuna, sausages,…) but remember, easy to chew!
+• Ingredients we like (ham, pineapple, bacon, tuna, sausages, etc.)

-• Preheat the oven to 220ºC (only at the bottom).
+• Preheat the oven to 220ºC (bottom heat only).

-• Spread butter on the baking tray and place enough sliced bread on top to cover the whole tray.
+• Grease the baking tray with butter and place enough slices of bread on top to cover the entire tray.

-• Add cold tomato and spread it over the entire surface with a spoon.
+• Add the cold tomato sauce and spread it over the entire surface with a spoon.

 • Spread the grated cheese and sprinkle with oregano.

-• Chop up the ingredients we have chosen for our pizza and spread them out.
+• Chop up the ingredients you have chosen for your pizza and spread them out.

-• Put in the oven on the lowest setting and bake for 12-15 minutes, making sure it does not burn.
+• Place in the lowest part of the oven and bake for 12-15 minutes, keeping an eye on it to make sure it doesn’t burn.

-• You can gratinate a little at the end.
+• You can brown it a little at the end.

 Salmorejo with Tuna